 Most low/mid-light plants can be kept healthy with higher-end LED lighting fixtures like the Finnex Fugeray.

 That said, in general, it’s always a good rule to “Not” place your aquarium near any direct sunlight.
 Doing so can present issues with temperature control as well as algae.

 Can Any LED be Used as a Grow Light?

 No, not all LED lights are created equal.

-What Are The Easiest Aquairum Plants to Grow?
+What Are The Easiest Aquarium Plants to Grow?

-There are literally hundreds of easy to grow plants available, but some of the easiest are;
+There are hundreds of easy to grow plants available, but some of the easiest are;

 - Anubias species